[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Why Do People Like Pain?
 5 Common Reasons Behind Sexual Masochism

-You absolutely don’t have to like pain to do BDSM.
+You absolutely don’t have to like pain, sexually or otherwise, to do BDSM.
 There are plenty of kinky things you can do that don’t involve pain play at all!
-From gentle dominance to sensual play and praise kinks, there are all kinds of ways to get kinky without needing to give or receive pain.
+From gentle dominance to sensual play, praise kinks, chastity, and beyond, there are all kinds of ways to get kinky without needing to give or receive pain.
 With that said, lots of people do enjoy a little (or a lot of) ouch with their kink.
 So why do people like pain?

-Sexual masochism involves deriving arousal or gratification from pain.
-Though it’s still quite stigmatised, masochism is not inherently wrong, disordered, or unhealthy.
+People who like pain sexually are called masochists.
+Sexual masochism is still quite stigmatised, but it’s also pretty common.
+Masochism is not inherently disordered, or unhealthy.
 As long as you are engaging with your masochistic desires in a risk-aware and consensual way with other adults in an appropriate setting, there’s nothing wrong with it whatsoever.

 By the way: masochists aren’t aroused by all pain in all circumstances.
 I might enjoy a partner paddling my ass, but I hate stubbing my toe or walking into things as much as anyone (which is annoying, because I’m clumsy.)